 In the early day, Garfield walked on all four paws like a regular cat.
 Eventually, he began to walk on two legs with the help of enlarged back paws.

-If you fancy a browse through some Garfield comic strips, you can find them here at Garfield.com.
-You are even allowed to print them – just for personal use though!
+If you fancy a browse through some Garfield comic strips, you can find some here at Gocomics.com/garfield/

 10. The ideal present for a Garfield fan